shyheim9294/ShyHeim-Gray-Portfolio/index.md

 <img src="images/Kmeans-logo.jpg?raw=true"/>

+<b>Skills Used</b>: Numpy, Pandas, Seaborn, matplotlib

+<b>Project Objective</b>: Based on the models was able to give some insight on what could be improved

+<b>Quantifiable Results</b>
+  - K-value = 3
+  - Silhousette = 0.53164
   - Reduced the necessary columns
   - Cleaned up the data
   - Detected the parameters for the clustering algorithm
-- Based on the models gave some insight on what could be improved
-    - Results :
-       - K-value = 3
-       - Silhousette = 0.53164

 ***